iapyeh/sshscript/tutorial.md

 password = ‘your-secret’
 ```

-Then, modify the common.spy on the maintaining host to be like this:
+Then, modify the common.spy on the development host to be like this:

 ```jsx
 #file: common.spy on the maintaining host in cloud